KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 	:name: android-id-1

 	With all the source and build systems set up, we can now build the Android project.
 In upper right of Android Studio, you should find the toolbar below.
 Click the green hammer icon to build the project, if all is successful you should see "BUILD SUCCESSFUL in [...]s" in the Build Output window.
+	It is also recommended to sync the gradle files too.

 	Next to the green hammer icon is the Run/Debug configuration dropdown menu.
 If that isn't populated, create a configuration called app.